insilica/gdc-spark-gitbook/1_gdc/3_gdc-spark.md

 # co.insilica.gdc-spark
-  We use spark to build models on gdc data. `co.insilica.gdc-spark` provides some basic utilities to get started with gdc analyses.
+  We use spark to build models on gdc data. `co.insilica.gdcSpark` provides some basic utilities to get started with gdc analyses.

 ## Getting Started
   `co.insilica.gdc-spark` provides utilities for building models and datasets from gdc data.
 To rely on gdc-spark you must provide apache spark dependencies yourself.
 Your own `build.sbt` can rely on the gdc-spark by including the below dependencies: